Prosecutor's office drops all charges against former Bellevue police officer

 The prosecutor's office spokesperson confirmed it declined to file charges against that detective.
 The detective resigned from the Bellevue Police department last week.

 Bothell police is handling the criminal investigation against Mylett.
-At the last update, Captain Mike Johnson said detectives were awaiting additional information that may take weeks to obtain.
+The case is still ongoing but according to Captain Mike Johnson, "to date, our detectives are unable to corroborate the complainant's allegations with any independent evidence."